Girls Aloud: Philanthropy

 All five members of the group have been involved in charity work.
 Girls Aloud's cover of The Pretenders' "I'll Stand by You" was released as the official 2004 Children in Need single, with proceeds going to the charity.
 Nicola Roberts said, "Hopefully if our single does well it's a lot of money going to the charity."
 Their cover of Aerosmith and Run DMC's "Walk This Way", a collaboration with the Sugababes, was the official charity single for Comic Relief in 2007, recorded at Comic Relief co-founder and trustee Richard Curtis' request.
 Kimberley Walsh said, "It's a fantastic song and hopefully will raise tons of money for people living in really difficult situations here and in Africa."
 In March 2009, Cheryl, Kimberley Walsh, and various other celebrities climbed Mount Kilimanjaro in aid of Comic Relief.
-Walsh is also a charity ambassador for Breast Cancer Haven.
-She helped open a £2.2 million breast cancer centre in 2008 and participated in a "heel-a-thon" in 2009.
-In February 2011, Cheryl Cole launched her own charitable foundation named the "Cheryl Cole Foundation with The Prince's Trust following a meeting with The Trust's President, Charles, Prince of Wales".
-The foundation provides vital funds for The Trust in the North East, helping disadvantaged young people from her own region.
 Girls Aloud celebrated their 10 years as a group by releasing another Children in Need single, "Something New", which they performed on the Children in Need TV special on 16 November 2012.